buildpacks/spec/image-extension.md

 ### Purpose

-The purpose of the extension phase is to apply the Dockerfiles generated in the build-ext phase to the build and/or run base images.
-The Extension phase MUST NOT be run for Windows builds.
+The purpose of the extension phase is to apply the Dockerfiles generated in the generation phase to the build and/or run base images.
+The extension phase MUST NOT be run for Windows builds.

 ### Process

 The extension phase MUST be invoked separately for each base image (build or run) that is extended.

 **GIVEN:**
-- The final ordered group of Dockerfiles generated during the build-ext phase,
+- The final ordered group of Dockerfiles generated during the generation phase,
-- A list of build args for each Dockerfile specified during the build-ext phase,
+- A list of build args for each Dockerfile specified during the generation phase,

 For each Dockerfile in the group in order, the lifecycle MUST apply the Dockerfile to the base image as follows: